 - Pain and suffering

-To calculate your non-economic damages, your lawyer will actually most likely use your economic damages.
-They will multiply your financial losses by a number that will depend on the level of suffering your loved one and your family has had to endure, and the product of that will be how much you receive for your non-financial losses.
+They will first multiply your financial losses by a specific number.
+This number is determined based on the suffering your loved one and your family endured.
+The product of this calculation will then define the amount you receive for your non-financial losses from the negligent party.

 Punitive Damages